UrbanOS-Examples/common/README.md

 Terraform needs to keep track of its state in order to provision the environment.
 The following article provides details why State is important  https://www.terraform.io/docs/state/purpose.html

-Smart Columbus Operating System consists of multiple components and some of these components need to need to be reused across projects.
+Smart Columbus Operating System consists of multiple components and some of these components need to be reused across projects.
 For example a Microservice will be rebuilt from scratch every time, but Kafka or a VPC need to be reused across projects.
 In fact destroying Kafka or the VPC and recreating it every time a micro-service is deployed will have very bad consequences.

 In order to create composable and maintainable Terraform state we need to consider the following aspects:
 * simple way of only changing what is specific to a given environment.
 For example when deploying a micro-service we want a small instance in Staging and a large in Production.
 Everything else is the same.